mohibulhasan/Network-SystemAdmin-CA-01/readme.md

   - Common issues include: Incorrect GitHub Secrets, incorrect file paths in workflow/playbook, AWS permission errors, Docker Hub login issues, or network connectivity problems.
 - **Terraform Issues:**
   - Locally run `terraform validate` in `DeployTools/terraform/` to catch syntax errors.
-  - Ensure your S3 backend bucket (`network-admin-ci-cd-bucket-1`) exists in the correct region and is correctly configured in `main.tf`.
+  - Ensure my S3 backend bucket (`network-admin-ci-cd-bucket-1`) exists in the correct region and is correctly configured in `main.tf`.
-  - Verify your AWS IAM user has the necessary permissions for EC2, VPC, S3, and potentially DynamoDB.
+  - Verify my AWS IAM user has the necessary permissions for EC2, VPC, S3, and potentially DynamoDB.
-  - **User Data Inconsistency:** As noted in `main.tf` explanation, ensure the `user_data` script matches your chosen AMI (Ubuntu in this case) and uses `apt` commands if you intend it to run (though Ansible will perform Docker setup later anyway).
+  - **User Data Inconsistency:** As noted in `main.tf` explanation, ensure the `user_data` script matches my chosen AMI (Ubuntu in this case) and uses `apt` commands if we intend it to run (though Ansible will perform Docker setup later anyway).
 - **Ansible Connection Issues:**
-  - Verify that your `SSH_PRIVATE_KEY` secret is correctly formatted and has no extra spaces or newlines.
+  - Verify that my `SSH_PRIVATE_KEY` secret is correctly formatted and has no extra spaces or newlines.
   - Ensure the EC2 Security Group (`${var.environment}-web-server-sg`) allows SSH (Port 22) traffic from the GitHub Actions runner's IP ranges (which are usually dynamic, so `0.0.0.0/0` in the SG is typical for CI/CD unless more advanced IP restrictions are in place).
-  - Confirm the `ansible_user` (`ubuntu`) is correct for your Ubuntu AMI.
+  - Confirm the `ansible_user` (`ubuntu`) is correct for my Ubuntu AMI.
 - **Application Not Accessible (HTTP 80):**
-  - Check the EC2 Security Group inbound rules to ensure Port 80 is open to `0.0.0.0/0` (or your intended source IPs).
+  - Check the EC2 Security Group inbound rules to ensure Port 80 is open to `0.0.0.0/0` (or my intended source IPs).
-  - SSH into the EC2 instance (using your private key: `ssh -i ~/.ssh/id_ec2_ansible.pem ubuntu@<EC2_PUBLIC_IP>`) and run `sudo docker ps` to confirm the `network-systemadmin-app` container is running.
+  - SSH into the EC2 instance (using my private key: `ssh -i ~/.ssh/id_ec2_ansible.pem ubuntu@<EC2_PUBLIC_IP>`) and run `sudo docker ps` to confirm the `network-systemadmin-app` container is running.
   - Check Docker container logs for errors: `sudo docker logs network-systemadmin-app`.

 ## ✨ Further Enhancements